-To be able to push data from a local Lansweeper installation into Lansweeper Enterprise, your Lansweeper database must be hosted in Microsoft SQL Server.
-If your database is currently hosted in Microsoft SQL Compact, you can convert it to SQL Server by following the instructions in this knowledge base article.
+To be able to push data from a local Lansweeper installation into Lansweeper Enterprise, your Lansweeper database must be hosted in Microsoft SQL LocalDB or Microsoft SQL Server.
+If your database is currently hosted in Microsoft SQL Compact, you can convert it to SQL LocalDB or SQL Server.

-In addition to the database being hosted in SQL Server, lansweeperuser must also have the dbcreator role in your SQL Server instance.
-Lansweeperuser is a SQL login created by the Lansweeper installer during an installation under SQL Server and connects Lansweeper components to the database.
+In addition to the database being hosted in SQL LocalDB or SQL Server, lansweeperuser must also have the dbcreator role in your SQL instance.
+Lansweeperuser is a SQL login created by the Lansweeper installer during an installation under SQL LocalDB or SQL Server.
+It connects Lansweeper components to the database.
 This user requires dbcreator rights for Lansweeper Enterprise because a backup copy of your database will be created, which will be used to push your data into Enterprise.
-By default, lansweeperuser does not have dbcreator rights and only has rights to the Lansweeper database.
+Under certain database setups, lansweeperuser does not have dbcreator rights by default and only has rights to the Lansweeper database.
 This results in the below warning message in the Configuration\Enterprise Options menu of the web console.

 To give lansweeperuser the necessary dbcreator rights for Lansweeper Enterprise, do the following:

 - Stop the Lansweeper Server service in Windows Services on your Lansweeper server.